kianenigma/what-blockchain-actually/content/Content/What/Blockchain Networks.md

 ### Two Layers of Networks
 - Notice how a single blockchain is a network of nodes that are being interconnect.
-- But we also know that many blockchains exists in the world (Ethereum, Polkadot, NEAR, Bitcoin).
-Also, some blockchains have the ability to host other second-[[The Layers Terminology|layer]] (often called a layer-2 or L2) blockchains on top of them, such as [[Rollup]]s in Ethereum.
+- But we also know that many blockchains exists in the world (Ethereum, Polkadot, NEAR, Bitcoin)[^3].
 - This means that an ecosystem of blockchains is itself a broader network of blockchains.
 - The common keyword for the technology that allows blockchain A to connect and exchange messages with blockchain B is called, unsurprisingly, a [[Bridge]].